CertAlert FAQ

 How Do I Specify The Ports I Want Checked?

-CertAlert lets you specify the TCP ports you wish to be checked.
-You can specify individual ports and port ranges.
-To specify TCP ports use the Ports configuration setting.
-For a list of common SSL ports see: Common SSL ports.
+CertAlert allows you to specify which TCP ports to check during scans.
+You can list individual ports and port ranges using the Ports configuration setting.
+For reference on common SSL ports, see our Common SSL ports article.

 <add key="Ports" value="443,444,1-65,44000,45000-45500" />

-To disable the accept licence prompt, use the command line argument i_accept_the_licence.
+To disable the license acceptance prompt, especially useful for automated deployments, use the command line argument i_accept_the_licence:

 CertAlert i_accept_the_licence